MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 not bust the accelerator memory budget.
-The controller checks that on each of the new vLLM instance's accelerators: the total amount of accelerator memory in use does not exceed the budget for sleeping vLLM instances; this check is done now (rather than when a vLLM instance is put to sleep) so that this budget can be temporarily exceeded while there are no awake instances using that accelerator.
-If the budget is exceeded on any accelerator _and_ the last sleep time for that accelerator is older than a configured threshold, a sleeping vLLM instance using that accelerator is deleted; this is done by deleting the server-running Pod of that vLLM instance.
+The controller checks that on each of the new vLLM instance's accelerators: the total amount of accelerator memory in use does not exceed the budget for sleeping vLLM instances.
+This check is done now (rather than when a vLLM instance is put to sleep) so that this budget can be temporarily exceeded while there are no awake instances using that accelerator.
+The controller deletes sleeping vLLM instances that use the assigned accelerator(s) if necessary to respect that budget; see details below.
+Once the memory budget on each of the accelerators is respected, the new vLLM instance is created.
+That is done by creating a new server-running Pod and setting up the relay of its readiness to the server-requesting Pod's inference-server container.

+The way that the memory budget is respected is as follows.
+If the budget is exceeded on any accelerator _and_ the last sleep time for that accelerator is older than a configured threshold (which is there to account for the latency through Prometheus), a sleeping vLLM instance using that accelerator is deleted; this is done by deleting the server-running Pod of that vLLM instance.
 The possibility of one vLLM instance using multiple accelerators means that this decision is